👉 TAP TO SAVE 50% WITH CODE SPRING

 Vasquez had one of the best starts of his career on Saturday, blanking the Tigers for six shutout innings en route to the victory.
 Vasquez came out of the gate hot after a strange 2025.
 His 3.84 ERA was respectable, but it came with a pitiful 13.7% K rate and a 5.43 SIERA, both suggesting that Vasquez vastly overperformed to reach a sub-4 ERA.
 That’s why he went virtually undrafted in standard leagues, with Vasquez seemingly offering very little upside with a whole lot of risk.
 Was this start a sign that he turned a corner, or was it merely a good day on the bump?

-Originally an international free agent signing by the Yankees in 2018, Vasquez was one of many pieces that came to San Diego in the Juan Soto trade.
+Originally an international free agent acquisition by the Yankees in 2018, Vasquez was one of many pieces that came to San Diego in the Juan Soto trade.
 Vasquez works with a deep seven-pitch arsenal, consisting of a four-seam fastball, cutter, curveball, sinker, sweeper, changeup, and slider.
 He mixes all of the pitches in with some degree of regularity, throwing five pitches more than 12% of the time last season.
 His slider is the only seldom-used pitch, having thrown it just 2.1% of the time in 2025.

 His most used pitch in this start was the four-seam fastball, which he threw 30% of the time against Detroit.
 That does represent a 9% jump from his 2025 usage, but even more noteworthy was the velocity spike.
 Vasquez averaged 95 mph with his heater in this start after averaging just 93.5 mph last season.
 This puts him from middling to above average in terms of fastball velocity, and he also gained nearly an inch of IVB, averaging 16.3 inches of IVB in this start.

 More velo and more movement?
 It’s only one start, but that’s what we like to see in possible breakout candidates.
 Vasquez even had a 35% whiff rate with the fastball in this start, earning six of his 13 swinging strikes with the pitch.
 That’s more than double his 2025 four-seam whiff rate, which was a paltry 16%.
-Vasquez probably won’t sustain this high of a strikeout rate all season, but he could have serious gains if he can sustain this velocity increase.
+Vasquez probably won’t sustain this high a strikeout rate all season, but he could have serious gains if he can sustain this velocity increase.

 Vasquez’s next most used pitch in this start was his cutter, which he threw 23% of the time.
 An 89.5 mph offering, Vasquez’s cutter velocity stayed roughly the same as it was last year.
 He did gain some movement with the pitch, with 3.8 inches of glove-side movement in this start, compared to 1.4 inches last season.
-Cutters aren’t generally big strikeout pitches for most pitchers (there are exceptions of course, such as Kenley Jansen), and the reliance on the cutter may’ve contributed to Vasquez’s poor strikeout rate last year.
+Cutters aren’t generally big strikeout pitches for most pitchers (there are exceptions, of course, such as Kenley Jansen), and the reliance on the cutter may have contributed to Vasquez’s poor strikeout rate last year.

 The cutter was his most used pitch and had just a 17.7% whiff rate.
 It was 42.9% in this start, with Vasquez earning three whiffs on seven swings.
 We will definitely need to see more before we can conclude that this is now a plus strikeout offering.
 I’m not sure the increased movement warrants such a big spike in whiffs.
 The Tigers did have the third-highest strikeout rate against righties last season, so this could’ve been Vasquez taking advantage of a vulnerable opponent.
 Detroit isn’t a bad offense, but they are susceptible to strikeouts.